secretstartups/handbook/blog/index.html.md

 **2. Accurate:** "The A in SAFE serves as a reminder to double-check that the information Team Members are sharing is Accurate."

-Example: Can you site the information shared in this blog post?
+Example: Can you cite the information shared in this blog post?
 Is this information verifiable if challenged by an external party?

 Remember: "Not only should Team Members make sure that the information is Accurate, but they should be able to provide the underlying data, if applicable, to support the accuracy or confirm the methodology used to achieve the data."